 - Choose your disk from the application’s disk list.

-- Click the Recover button to start the scanning algorithms.
+- Click the Search for lost data button to start the scanning algorithms.
 Filter on the type of file you are looking for in the app’s menu bar.

 - Preview the files that can be restored and make your selections.